 However, you can't always point domains using CNAMEs.
-While subdomains can always be pointed using CNAMEs, root domains, or top level domains, usually need to be pointed using A records.
+While subdomains can always be pointed using CNAMEs, root domains (also known as a second-level domains) usually need to be pointed using A records.
 This article will show you how to do both.

+In the instructions below, we will be making changes to your domain's DNS records.
 For Reclaim's Shared Hosting clients, you can go into cPanel and locate the Zone Editor tool.
 (For those using other tools or domain providers, you will want to refer to your DNS provider's documentation.)
-You'll want to look for the record for the domain you're planning to point and find any that reference a specific IP address (typically, that's A records and TXT records).

 Mapping Domains using CNAMEs

-Once you've cleared out any DNS records that include IP addresses, you'll want to go into ReclaimPress and locate the CNAME record for your site.
+Start by logging into ReclaimPress to locate the CNAME record for your site.
 This is located in the page for your site's environment, near the top.

 Once you've found it, you can copy it to your clipboard.
-After that, you'll return to the Zone Editor, search for the domain whose DNS records you want to change, and start making new CNAME records.
+After that, you'll return to the Zone Editor, search for the domain whose DNS records you want to change, and start making a new CNAME record.

 The option to create a new record is available in the top right of the Zone Editor.
 Select Add "CNAME" Record and set the record to whatever your environment's CNAME is.
 In this example, we're pointing samplepress.pilotirwin.com to samplesite.ca.reclaim.press.

-After that, you'll bind the domain in ReclaimPress to make sure that everything is connected up.
-Because this step is the same as after you bind an A record, it will be covered in the Final Notes After Mapping section of the guide.
+After that, you'll bind the domain in ReclaimPress to make sure that everything is set up.
+Because this step is the same as after you bind an A record, it will be covered in the Binding the Domain in ReclaimPress section of the guide.

 Mapping Domains using A Records